diazdc/diazdc-pfb2019/Pandas.md

 ### Pandas has the ability to read in various data formats

--Open a local file using Pandas, usually a CSV file, but could also be a delimited text file (like TSV), Excel, etc
+- Open a local file using Pandas, usually a CSV file, but could also be a delimited text file (like TSV), Excel, etc

--Open a remote file or database like a CSV or a JSONon a website through a URL or read from a SQL table/database
+- Open a remote file or database like a CSV or a JSONon a website through a URL or read from a SQL table/database

 ## Reading in csv files